realpacific/algorithms/README.md

 # algorithms :robot:

-Collection of Data Structures and Algorithms solutions
+A collection of solution to the data structure and algorithm problems

 ### Table of Contents